 Happiness is directly influenced by your intimate relationships.
-Yes, are responsible for our own happiness, but living in a negative home environment can defeat the most positive mindset.
+Yes, we are responsible for our own happiness, but living in a negative home environment can defeat the most positive mindset.

 We are wired for connection and intimacy, built on a foundation of trust.
-Truthfully, when we live with spouses that deny their unhealthy behavior, it erodes our happiness.
+Truthfully, when we live with spouses who deny their unhealthy behavior, it erodes our happiness.
 If we can work with our spouse to identify and change our destructive behaviors, there is a high likelihood that happiness can be restored.
-Both partners need to be fully committed to honesty and receiving uncomfortable feedback as the destructive patterns are revealed and then changed.
+Both partners need to be fully committed to honesty and receiving uncomfortable feedback as destructive patterns are revealed and then changed.

 You Are Worthy Of Happiness